akylzx/small_lllm/README.md

 ## Development

-The entire project was developed over one month of daily coding, researching, and thinking during the ISSAI summer program.
+The entire project was developed in one month of daily coding, research, and reflection during the ISSAI summer program.

 ---